flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 Now let us discuss another feature of recursion: **before completing the entire recursive process, we are unaware of the overall results, as we only focus on local problems.**

 Going back to the treasure hunting story.
-While exploring the maze, you are given a magical pocket that conceals all the treasures collected.
+While exploring the maze, you are given a magical pocket to conceal all the treasures collected.
 Only upon completing the adventure, the pocket reveals your accumulated riches.

 In this case, the uncertainty of your treasure hunting gains mirrors the ambiguity of progress in recursion, where a clear result emerges only upon task completion.
 #### Uninterruptible